Sexual difficulties are very common. Research suggests that more than half of us will experience a problem at some point.

 Yes, we work with many individuals who are experiencing sexual difficulties.
 We can help you work on your problem so you can enter into future relationships with confidence.

 I’m in a same sex relationship.
-Does sex therapy work for us?
+Can we still attend?

 What training do Change sex therapists have?